TrellixVulnTeam/swahilipython_SCMU/Doc/library/turtle.rst

 .. function:: reset()

-   Delete the turtle's drawings from the screen, re-center the turtle and set variables to the default values.
+   Delete the turtle's drawings kutoka the screen, re-center the turtle and set variables to the default values.

    .. doctest::